 Refreshments were also sold at the Speakeasy Buffet, which became a city landmark and was leased and operated for a time by Percy Barron.
 Employing up to 25 staff on a rotating shift, a core of these were lifetime employees.
-John Savage, who spent 48 and a half years on night shift from 9:00pm – 8:00am.
+John Savage was one such, who spent 48 and a half years on night shift from 9:00pm – 8:00am.
 Barnes also had the first battery charger which ran directly off the DC current of the city trams and the first brake testing machine - Rawson Brand - amongst many other things.

 Barnes Auto Co

 In the early days, Barnes Auto Co depended on the business generated from car hire companies, which ultimately helped to advertise their services as they travelled throughout the region.
-The company was later purchased by Bishop & O'Sullivan (date unknown), who introduced what became known as the Barnes Auto motto, "We never sleep".
+The company was later purchased by Bishop & O'Sullivan (date unknown), who introduced what became known as the Barnes Auto Co motto, "We never sleep".